-Our return of material to Indigenous communities (ROMTIC) program allows for up to 20 copies of collection items to be provided for personal use, free of charge every financial year.
-The ROMTIC program It is not intended for individuals or organisations who are producing something for profit.
+Our Return of Material to Indigenous Communities (ROMTIC) program enables up to 20 copies of collection items to be provided for personal use, free of charge every financial year.
+The ROMTIC program is not intended for individuals or organisations who are producing something for profit.

 Returning materials from the AIATSIS Collection to Aboriginal and Torres Strait Islander individuals and communities allows improved access to our Collection and helps individuals reconnect with their family history, cultures and knowledge.

 Our Collection includes art and object, books, manuscript and printed materials, film and video, languages, photographs and sound all dedicated to Aboriginal and Torres Strait Islander cultures and histories.